rhochmayr/lilypad-local-stack/README.md

 - Installs Node.js using NVM (Node Version Manager).
 - Clones the Lilypad GitHub repository.
 - Updates docker-compose YAML files for GPU support and solver environment variables.
-- Generates a self-signed SSL certificate for a local Docker registry.
+- **Optional**: Generates a self-signed SSL certificate for a local Docker registry.
-- Adds the registry domain to /etc/hosts.
+- **Optional**: Adds the registry domain to /etc/hosts.
-- Copies the certificate into the Docker build context.
+- **Optional**: Copies the certificate into the Docker build context.
-- Patches the Bacalhau Dockerfile to trust the self-signed certificate.
+- **Optional**: Patches the Bacalhau Dockerfile to trust the self-signed certificate.
-- Adds the registry as an extra host in docker-compose.
+- **Optional**: Adds the registry as an extra host in docker-compose.
 - Restarts the Docker service.
-- Sets up and runs a local Docker registry with TLS.
+- **Optional**: Sets up and runs a local Docker registry with TLS.
 - Generates random PostgreSQL credentials and updates them in docker-compose and stack files.
 - Prints instructions to reboot and run Lilypad stack commands after reboot.